SYe-hub/SYe-hub.github.io/_pages/about.md

 # News
+- *2024.09*: &nbsp; Successfully completed a research project funded by the FRFCU.
 - *2024.07*: &nbsp; One paper on few-shot learning is accepted to ACM MM'24.
 - *2024.06*: &nbsp; One paper on few-shot learning is accepted to IEEE TETCI.
 - *2024.04*: &nbsp; One paper on model compression is accepted to IEEE TNNLS.